Balanjaneyasharma/mock-api-server/README.md

 - [ ] Publish as an npm package (`npx mock-server`)

 ## 🛠 Maintainer
-Built with ❤️ by Balu
+Built with ❤️ by Balanjaneya Sharma